harrythecode/zenn-vagrant/README.md

 $ npx zenn init
 ```

 I leave it to you whether you will set up zenn-cli manually or automatically.
 That's because zenn has a GitHub deploy-feature and you'd probably have your repository under the 00-shared-folder.
-So it's better to initialize zenn-cli under the repo.
+So it might be better to initialize zenn-cli under the repo.

 However, you can define the command below in [bootstrap.sh](./bootstrap.sh) if you don't need to have a separate folder under the 00-shared-folder.